 Chicago – The Savvy Globetrotter

-Although Chicago is a great city year round if I had to pick the best month to visit Chicago it would be September – mainly because of the weather.
+Although Chicago is a great city year-round if I had to pick the best month to visit Chicago it would be September – mainly because of the weather.

 Chicago can be brutally cold in the winter and very hot and humid in the summer.
-Fall and spring is very unpredictable, the temperatures can be more moderate and pleasant or they can be a continuation of summer or winter.
+Fall and spring are very unpredictable, the temperatures can be more moderate and pleasant or they can be a continuation of summer or winter.

 September tends to have the best weather – it is one of driest months and the temperature is still almost as warm as summer.

 Visitors to Chicago in September can still enjoy many of the same fun outdoor events and activities that you can enjoy in the summer (outdoor festivals, architecture river cruise, taking selfies in front of the Bean, hanging out by the beach, lakefront or riverwalk, eating or drinking at outdoor patios and rooftops) without the crowds.